 Failure Mode 4: Change Paralysis

-The fear is reasonable.
-If your mapping is complex, interconnected, and poorly documented, touching one node risks cascading confusion.
-So the change gets logged, perhaps discussed in a committee, and then deferred.
-The mapping does not get updated.
-The policies do not get revised.
-The controls do not get adjusted.
-And a gap opens between what the regulation now requires and what the firm is actually doing.
+If your mapping is complex and undocumented, touching one node risks cascading confusion.
+The change gets logged, discussed in a committee, and deferred.
+A gap opens between what the regulation requires and what the firm does.

 Failure Mode 5: Policy Unreadability

 The fix: Separate the compliance record from the operational output.
-Your mapping and interpretation layer should be rigorous, detailed, and audit-ready.
-But the policies and procedures that flow from it should be translated into role-specific, action-oriented language.
-A client onboarding officer does not need to understand the full regulatory rationale behind enhanced due diligence — they need to know when it applies, what additional steps are required, and where to escalate.
-Creating these translated outputs is not dumbing down compliance; it is operationalising it.
+Your mapping layer should be rigorous and audit-ready.
+The policies that flow from it should be role-specific and action-oriented.
+A client onboarding officer needs to know when enhanced due diligence applies and where to escalate.
+They do not need the full regulatory rationale.

 The Common Thread